-Gingrich, Huckabee, Pawlenty and Santorum all later came out for a no-fly zone in one form of another.
+Gingrich, Pawlenty and Santorum all came out this week for a no-fly zone of one form of another.

 Gingrich, the most outspoken, said the U.S. should impose one immediately_ without waiting for the U.N. or NATO.
 Pawlenty told reporters Obama failed to offer a timely condemnation of a "sociopathic killer" mowing down his own people.
 Santorum told a Des Moines radio station: "Ronald Reagan bombed Libya.
 If you want to be Reaganesque, it seems the path is pretty clear here."

 President Reagan launched U.S. airstrikes on Libya in 1986 after a bombing at a Berlin disco _ which the U.S. blamed on Libya _ that killed three people, including two American soldiers.
 The airstrikes killed about 100 people in Libya, including Gadhafi's young adopted daughter at his Tripoli compound.

 Former Arkansas Gov. Mike Huckabee says a no-fly zone would be "very important because that way you keep (Gadhafi) from flying mercenaries in."
 He would also position a naval armada off the Libyan coast.